-The University of California is committed to creating and maintaining a community free of sexual violence and sexual harassment.
-Sexual violence and sexual harassment violate both law and University policy.
-Any member of the University community may report conduct that may constitute sexual violence, sexual harassment, retaliation, and other prohibited behavior ("Prohibited Conduct").
-The University will respond promptly and equitably to such reports, and will take appropriate action to stop, prevent, and remedy the Prohibited Conduct, and when necessary, to discipline the Respondent.
+The University is committed to maintaining a community free of sexual harassment, sexual violence, retaliation, and other behavior prohibited by this Policy (together, "Prohibited Conduct").
+Prohibited Conduct violates this Policy and may violate law.
+Any person can report conduct that may be Prohibited Conduct.
+The University will respond promptly and equitably to such reports.
+This includes appropriate action to stop, prevent, and remedy the Prohibited Conduct and, when necessary, to discipline the Respondent.

-In addition to sexual harassment, discrimination based on sex, gender, gender identity, gender expression, sex- or gender-stereotyping, and sexual orientation violates law and other University policies.
-Such discrimination may also contribute to the creation of a hostile work or academic environment based on sex and thus constitute or contribute to sexual harassment.
-Harassment that may not be sexual, but still contributes to a hostile work or academic environment, may also violate the University's other non-discrimination policies.
+Discrimination based on sex (including gender, gender identity, gender expression, sex- or gender-stereotyping, or sexual orientation) violates law and other University policies even when it is not Prohibited Conduct.
+The University will respond promptly and equitably to reports of such behavior.
+Such conduct may contribute to the creation of a hostile work or academic environment based on sex.
+So, when determining whether a Complainant experienced a hostile environment as defined in this Policy, the Title IX Officer will consider other sex-based discrimination in combination with incidents of sexual harassment.

-B. Prohibited Conduct
+B. Policy Coverage